Health Insurance Policy

 Download and print your ID card by creating an account on OptumRx's website or mobile app.
 You need to obtain your Aetna card to get your member ID prior to creating your account with OptumRx.
 Cards are not automatically mailed to you, so you must take action to get your card.
 Remember to carry your card with you at all times.

-Using SHP abroad
+Using SHP While Abroad

 SHP provides medical coverage and travel assistance services for you when you are outside of the United States.
 All benefits are available to you at the participating provider care level.
-Learn more at Using SHP Abroad.

 Aetna member resources